yihan0512/terminal-setup/README.md

 - `alias vim='nvim'`
 - make `nvim` use `.vimrc`: `cp ./init.vim ~/.config/nvim/`
 - install vim-plug
-- copy configuration files to the home dir
+- copy configuration files to the home dir by `./distribute_config_files.sh`
 - `PlugInstall` to install all plugins`
-- (optional) install bat and set BAT_THEME=OneHalfLight in shell config file (for fzf ripprep)
+- (optional) install bat and set BAT_THEME=OneHalfLight in shell config file
+    - for `fzf` and `ripprep`
 - (optional) install ripgrep/silver searcher
-- (optional) install markdown-preview.nvim (which requires node, yarn and typescript installation) (also need to modify the ip)
+- (optional) install markdown-preview.nvim
+    - which requires node, yarn and typescript installation
+    - also need to modify the ip
 ### tmux
 - install TPM
 - install configure vim-tmux-navigator on both vim and tmux sides